talha-amir/Daraz-Scrapper-Using-Selenium-Python/README.md

-# Daraz Scrapper Using Selenium
+# Daraz Scrapper Using Selenium Python

 ## Setup and Installation
 #### Clone the repository